tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 Please note: page_view is the only mandatory event, any events triggered prior to a page_view will be rejected.

 Be carefull to:
-- Always trigger a page_view event as the very first event on every page load, any event triggered before to a page_view will be rejected.
+- Always trigger a page_view event as the very first event on every page load.
+Any event triggered before to a page_view will be rejected.
 - Prefer using standard event names when possible
 - Follow naming convention for event name and event parameters